KevinPNguy01/Eater-Enrollment/README.md

 <p>The frontend of the course scheduler web app is the interface where users interact with the website.
 To launch the frontend, follow these steps:</p>

 <h3>Installing Dependencies</h3>
-<p>Before starting the frontend, ensure that all required dependencies are installed.
+<p>Before starting the frontend, ensure that the required dependencies are installed.
 In the root directory, run the following command:</p>

 <pre><code>npm install</code></pre>